 On 16th August 1819 in St Peter's Fields, Manchester, armed cavalry charged a peaceful crowd of around 60,000 people gathered to listen to anti-poverty and pro-democracy speakers.
 It is estimated that 18 were killed, and nearly 700 seriously injured.

-We are campaigning for a PROMINENT, EXPLANATORY and RESPECTFUL memorial to this major event in the history of Manchester and its people, and to those who died that day.
+We are campaigning for a RESPECTFUL, INFORMATIVE and PERMANENT memorial to this major event in the history of Manchester and its people, and to those who died that day.
 Read the RIP document which has been mutually agreed upon by us, Manchester City Council and artist Jeremy Deller.

 Council Leader Richard Leese has announced that they're inviting Turner Prize winner Jeremy Deller to work with them on the Peterloo Memorial.
 View his work to date.

 Jeremy was very supportive of the Campaign with this 'Procession' piece.

 Manchester City Council have committed to a new memorial to Peterloo, which will be part of the redevelopment of the St Peter's Square area.

 We have been lobbying the Council to ensure there is some democratic input to the design of the memorial.
 We will work with them and anyone else in the city who shares our interest in creating a fitting and high quality memorial to the Peterloo Massacre.